gvwilson/thirdbit/src/fiction/santas/index.md

 "Sure."
 He forced a smile.
-"We'll just go up to Santazilla and say please may we use the wherever."
+"We'll just go up to Santazilla and say, please may we use the wherever."

 Shady Ann smiled back wanly.
 "Something like that."

 It took them another week to finish fixing the subway train.
-Finner enjoyed it despite worrying about what Elfabot might do.
+Finner enjoyed it despite thinking about how worried his parents must be and wondering what had happened to Santa Hood and Santa Greenwood.
+He bashed his thumb with a mallet at one point, which really hurt, and he was frustrated over and over again by how little he knew.
+On the other hand,
-He bashed his thumb with a mallet at one point, which really hurt, and he was frustrated over and over again by how little he knew, but there were plane joints, hinge joints, pivot joints, and (lower your voice when you say it) condyloid joints, all of which had to be connected with sleeve couplings, flanged couplings,
+there were plane joints, hinge joints, pivot joints, and (lower your voice when you say it) condyloid joints, all of which had to be connected with sleeve couplings, flanged couplings,